Child Protection Programmes

 - Khutsong (Carletonville)

 - Holiday projects are presented in Davidsonville, Randfontein (Wheatlands) and Magaliesburg (Gamogale).
-Support to families.
+Support for families.

-- The main aim of support to families is to prevent statutory intervention by which the children have to be place in alternative care.
-Families are equipped to provide in their families’ needs.
+- The main aim of support to families is to prevent statutory intervention by which the children have to be placed in alternative care.
+Families are equipped to provide in their families needs.

 - Provision of food and clothing

-- Arts, crafts and needle work are done in Davidsonville with women receiving food parcels in order to equip them with skills to take care of children in their care.
-It also empowers them with skills which could be utilise to provide an income for themselves.
+- Arts, crafts and needlework are done in Davidsonville with women receiving food parcels in order to equip them with skills to take care of children in their care.
+It also empowers them with skills which could be utilised to provide an income for themselves.

 - Parental guidance